veracrypt/VeraCrypt/README.md

 VeraCrypt binary that has issues communicating with the OSXFUSE kernel extension.
 Thus, we recommend using a different OSX SDK version for building VeraCrypt.

-To build the installation package, you will need [packages](http://s.sudre.free.fr/Software/Packages/about.html) The Packages installer that is used for the VeraCrypt official build has been notarized by IDRIX and it is available at https://github.com/idrassi/packages/releases
+The Packages installer that is used for the VeraCrypt official build has been notarized by IDRIX and it is available at https://github.com/idrassi/packages/releases